Apparence-io/better_skeleton/README.md

 ## Getting Started
 Create an animation controller in repeat mode then just provide this controller to every AnimatedSkeleton.
+This effect is made using a custom RenderWidget.

 Example of using:
 ```dart